-Maheshwari Logistics Executes Export Order of 1040 MTs, Earlier Executed Export Order of 650.567 MTs | Business
+Maheshwari Logistics executes export order of 1040 MTs, Earlier executed export order of 650.567 MTs | Business

+NSE listed Maheshwari Logistics Limited that had received a new order of 1040 MTs last month have executed the same.
 Maheshwari Logistics Limited is engaged in providing logistics services, supplying of non-coking coal, manufacturing of kraft paper and trading in a variety of papers.
-Incorporated in 2016, Maheshwari Logistics is among the largest organized logistics service provider for Cement Manufacturers in Gujarat Rajasthan.

 - Country: